-Engaging in shared attention efforts is one of the easiest ways to bond with your child while supporting her development.
+Engaging in shared attention efforts is one of the easiest ways to bond with your child while supporting their development.

 “Hey, Dad!
 Look over here!
 Look at this!”
-When your child points to an object –a flower, a television screen– she might be initiating a bid for what child psychologists call joint attention.
+When your child points to an object –a flower, a television screen– they might be initiating a bid for what child psychologists call joint attention.

 What is joint attention?

 Joint attention is defined as a parent and child’s shared and coordinated focus on a third object, event, or stimuli.
 Coordination is the keyword here.
-Pointing to an object in order to acquire it (e.g., reaching for a Sippy Cup) is different than pointing, gazing, nodding, or focusing on an object in order to alert a parent of its existence (e.g., pointing to a dog from afar).
+Pointing to an object to acquire it (e.g., reaching for a cup) is different from pointing, gazing, nodding, or focusing on an object to alert a parent of its existence (e.g., pointing to a dog from afar).
 The importance of joint attention is that the kid and parent have the notion that they are both aware that the focus of attention is on the same thing.

-This kind of attention happens when both child and adult are focused on something at the same time for the purpose of admiring, viewing, or naming the object.
-Think of it as one of the first key ways you and your child communicate.
+This kind of attention happens when both child and adult are focused on something at the same time to admire, view, or name the object.
+Think of it as one of the first ways you and your child use to communicate.
 What you’re saying to each other is “Woah, look at this!”, “Watch how this works!”, “Look how soft this is!”, etc.

-Children usually engage in joint attention attempts anywhere from three months to 12 months.
+Children usually engage in joint attention attempts anywhere from three months to 12 months old.
 It typically looks like this: your child gazes at something, points to it, and then looks back at you.
-But the initiation can come from adults, too.
-Parents and teachers engage in shared attention all the time when playing, while feeding, or when linking a new object to its name.
+However, adults can also initiate this exchange.
+Parents and teachers engage in shared attention all the time while playing, feeding the babies, or when linking a new object to its name.

 Stages of joint attention